Eyjafjallajökull: Geography

-The Eyjafjallajökull volcano last erupted on 14 April 2010 in Iceland.
-It left behind vast ash clouds so large that in some areas daylight was entirely obscured.
-The cloud not only darkened the sky but also interfered with hundreds of plane flights.
-However, the people of Iceland were not concerned about the ash clouds: they were more concerned about flooding.
-That year all the residents close to the volcano had to evacuate in case the area flooded.
-When the volcano erupted, all the melted ice had to go somewhere.
-It did not flood that much: most of it went into rivers, but if it had flooded down the farm valleys it could have swept away all the farms in the valley.
-The farms in the valley were however covered in a soft layer of ash, which the farmers thought would give bad crops, but the warmth and nutrition from the ash enabled the crops to grow rather well.

 Etymology

 The name means "glacier of Eyjafjöll" (or more properly here "ice cap").
 Eyjafjöll is the name of the southern side of the volcanic massif together with the small mountains which form the foot of the volcano.
 The word jökull [ˈjœːkʏtl̥], meaning glacier or ice cap, is a cognate with the Middle English word ikil surviving in the -icle of English icicle.

 The name Eyjafjöll is made up of the words eyja [ˈeiːja] (genitive plural of ey, meaning eyot or island), and the plural word fjöll [ˈfjœtl̥], meaning fells or mountains, and together literally means: "the mountains of the islands".
 The name probably refers to the close by archipelago of Vestmannaeyjar.

 The word fjalla [ˈfjatla] is the genitive plural of fjöll, and so Eyjafjalla [ˈeiːjaˌfjatla] is the genitive form of Eyjafjöll and means: "of the Eyjafjöll".

 A literal part-by-part translation of Eyjafjallajökull would thus be "Islands' Mountains' glacier".

+Hence the southern slopes of the mountain Eyjafjöll result in the sea side strip of land beyond being called Undir Eyjafjöllum.

 Geology

 The stratovolcano, whose vents follow an east–west trend, is composed of basalt to andesite lavas.
 Most of its historical eruptions have been explosive.
 However, fissure vents occur on both (mainly the west) sides of the volcano.
+The volcano is 800,000 years old.

 The volcano is fed by a magma chamber under the mountain, which in turn derives from the tectonic divergence of the Mid-Atlantic Ridge.
 It is part of a chain of volcanoes stretching across Iceland.
 Its nearest active neighbours are Katla, to the northeast, and Eldfell, on Heimaey, to the southwest.

 The volcano is thought to be related to Katla geologically, in that eruptions of Eyjafjallajökull have generally been followed by eruptions of Katla.

 Eyjafjallajökull erupted in the years 920, 1612, 1821, and 2010.
-The eruption in 920 was a radial fissure eruption while the subsequent 1612 and 1821 eruptions were small summit eruptions.
-In the case of the 1821 eruption, a short explosive phase in December of 1821 was followed by a year of intermittent explosive to effusive activity.
+The Skerin Ridge eruption in 920 was a VEI 3 radial fissure eruption while the subsequent 1612 and 1821 eruptions were VEI 2 small summit eruptions.
+In the case of the 1821 eruption, a short explosive phase in December 1821 was followed by a year of intermittent explosive to effusive activity.